ritvik1512/webrc/README.md

 3. Commit your changes (`git commit -am 'add some feature'`)
 4. Push to your branch (`git push origin my-slick-feature`)
 5. Create a new Pull Request

+### What's more?

++ More deeper and efficient integration into CLI, and probably eliminating the browser itself.
++ More native look and feel
++ Adding support for Reddit, HackerNews and ProductHunt!

 Author: Ritvik Choudhary twitter.com/ritvikc1512